 I don’t know about you, but I’m a huge chocolate fan!
-So I was pretty thrilled as research studies started pouring in over the last decade that prove the health benefits of eating chocolate every day.
+So I was pretty thrilled as research studies started pouring in over the last decade that proves the health benefits of eating chocolate every day.
 “I have to eat my chocolate: doctor’s orders.”

 Better brain function